musman-uk/portfolio/independent-projects/quality-assurance-checkpoint/README.md

 - **Step 5: Validate the fix with automated tests**
   Each example includes a minimal but sufficient test suite.
 The tests demonstrate that the bug is resolved and that the corrected behaviour is consistent across edge cases.
 The passing tests provide confidence that the fix is effective and that the function behaves as intended.

 This method ensures that the debugging process is transparent, reproducible, and easy to follow.
 It also demonstrates that quality assurance is not only about finding errors but about documenting the reasoning behind each correction.
+To illustrate this, the project includes one relatively simple bug - a loop logic error, and one relatively complex bug - a mutable default argument.

 ---